aces/Loris/README.CentOS7.md

 The web page will prompt you for the following information:

- * `Server Hostname` localhost if your database if hosted on your VM or the IP address of your database server
+ * `Server Hostname` localhost if your database is hosted on your VM or the IP address of your database server

  * `Admin Username` should be `root` or a MariaDB user with permission to create databases and tables